lauslim12/provisions/README.md

 - Take care of Windows Updates and Drivers first to prevent any unwanted happenings.
 - Log in to Microsoft Account, link it to the device, setup synchronizations (settings, accounts).
-- Install Chrome, Drive, and other essential applications.
+- Install Chrome, Drive, and essential applications.
 This should not be the main development machine if possible.

 For MacOS: